HE-TEADAL-PROJECT/asg-tool/README.md

    ```

 3. **Install the dependencies**:

+Requires access to the corporate IBM github to pull GIN library.
    ```bash
    pip install -r requirements.txt
    ```

 4. **Run the application**:

+To generate the SFDP server application, you need to provide the following command line parameters:
+- The OpenAPI specification of the source FDP as `-spec` parameter
+- The URL of the source FDP as `-fdp_server` parameter
+- The ASG instructions file describing the SFDP to be generated as `-i` parameter
+- The ASG congiguration file required for accessing and configuring the OpenAI service, as `-c` parameter

    ```bash
    python src/generate_sfdp.py -spec <PATH_TO_FDP_OPENAPI_SPEC> -i <SFDP_GENERATION_INSTRUCTION_FILE> -fdp_server <FDP_URL> -c <GIN_TEADAL_CONFIG_FILE>
    ```